-With the growing needs of enterprise networks, organizations are finding it increasingly difficult to monitor and manage their network infrastructure.
+With the growing need for enterprise networks, organizations are finding it increasingly difficult to monitor and manage their network infrastructure.
 Network admins are turning to additional tools and resources that could make their jobs a little easier, particularly in regards to troubleshooting.

-In the simplest sense, traceroute is a tool that is used to check the continuity of a network connection from a source to a destination device.
-It sends a specific amount of data to your end device and checks if the data transmission occurs without any issues too and from the device.
-Traceroute can be used for the following purposes:
+In the simplest sense, a network traceroute tool for Windows/Linux is used to check the continuity of a network connection from a source to a destination device.
+It sends a specific amount of data to your end device and checks if the data transmission occurs without any issues to and from the device.
+A tool for traceroute can be used for the following purposes:

-Traceroute is a very simple network operation, but it provides a lot of valuable troubleshooting data for admins.
-When you run a traceroute, these are the technical actions that are carried out:
+Traceroute analysis is a very simple network operation, but it provides many valuable troubleshooting data for admins.
+When you run a Windows traceroute tool or Linux traceroute tool, these are the technical actions that are carried out:

 Assume that you are a member of a network administration team for a large enterprise.
 A few employees working from a remote location have a server on the premises of the organization with critical application data, and this server has been responding very slowly for the past 30 minutes or so, resulting in a poor user experience.
 This has been reported as critical, and you have been asked to troubleshoot this issue.

 In this case, you can initially perform traceroute monitoring of the server from the premises to identify local connectivity issues.
 If no issues show up, you can then try again from an end user's device to find where the response is getting slowed down or lost.
 By tracing every step along the path, the traceroute tool for networking will give you detailed data that will enable you to accurately identify which part of the network is causing the issue.
 For example, by looking at the individual response times for each hop, the admin can determine which part or device in the network has the highest response times and initiate the troubleshooting actions from that point.

 Learn about OpManager's highly potential traceroute monitoring tool below.